How to make a submission to Redhammer

 So what can you do?

-I set up Litopia, the net’s original community for writers, over fifteen years ago.
-The aim was to create a unique place where writers can be personally supported and their craft honed.
-It’s free to join, by the way, and it should be your first destination when venturing into the world of publishing.
+Well, that’s why I set up Litopia, the net’s original community for writers.
+The intention was to create a unique place where writers can be supported and their craft honed.
+It’s free to join, and in my view, it should be your first destination when taking your first steps into the publishing world.

 The atmosphere in Litopia is very collegiate.
-It’s part word palace and part sweat-shop, Litopia is home to many successful writers.
-It is a place where friendships are forged and excellence in writing is developed.
+It is a place where friendships are forged and excellence in writing is encouraged.

 Join it, and you’ll see.

-Once your work is ready – truly ready – then you can submit to Redhammer using the form below.
-Here is a summary of frequently asked questions.
+Once your work is ready – really ready – then you can submit to Redhammer using the form below.
+Here is a summary of frequently-asked questions.

 Do you accept non-fiction as well as fiction?